chingu-voyages/voyage-project-resourcehelper/README.md

   * The landing page contains these components:
     * [ ] A _header_ containing the name of the app and the current date
     * [ ] A _footer_ that links to your GitHub repo and a list of who is on the team.
-    * [ ] A _search input form_ to allow the user to select any combination of categories and specify search terms used to select items.
-Categories and search terms may be used by themselves or in combination with one another to filter the results.
+    * [ ] A _search input form_ to allow the user to select any combination of tags and specify search terms used to select items. tags and search terms may be used by themselves or in combination with one another to filter the results.
     * [ ] A scrollable _search results area_ containing the search results.
     * [ ] A _chat icon_ that will display a popup when clicked to allow the user to ask for